kelvinz/code-notes/courses/spark_docs.md

 Use the Head Shake patch to make something happen when the user moves their head from left to right or right to left and returns to the center.
 	face => shake

+*Mouth Open*
+Use the Mouth Open patch to make something happen in an effect while the user's mouth is open.
+	face => mouth open + mouth openness